dboddie-canonical-work/rockcraft/docs/tutorials/chisel.rst

 website.

-You will need to set up your development environment with the :doc:`prerequisites <common/prereq>` needed for this tutorial before continuing.
+You will need to set up your development environment with the :doc:`prerequisites <common/requirements>` needed for this tutorial before continuing

 .. include:: common/install-rockcraft.txt